 NCC 2019 Case Study series

-Although the National Construction Code 2019 became mandatory in most parts of Australia from May 2020, there is still a pressing need to help professions in the building management and construction industry understand and comply with the provisions.
+Although the National Construction Code 2019 became mandatory in most parts of Australia from May 2020, there is still a pressing need to help professionals in the building management and construction industry understand and comply with the provisions.

 To assist with this, AIRAH has produced six case studies exploring how different aspects of NCC 2019 are applied, with a special focus on the new stringent requirements for the energy efficiency of commercial buildings contained in Section J.

 Key differences between NCC 2016 and NCC 2019 across different building classes

 - Tasks that practitioners may find challenging or unclear and examples of how to apply the code in these cases

 - Detailed drawings, calculations and, where applicable, simulations.